IAbeteEtMechante/Wikipedia_analysis_with_Hadoop/README.md

 <!-- RESULTS AND DISCUSSION-->
 ## Results and Discussion
 ### Results
-Using MapReduce codes, we were able to obtain the sum of views of Covid related articles per day which can be viewed inside /data folder.
+Using MapReduce codes, we were able to obtain the total views of Covid related articles per day which can be viewed inside /data folder.
 Below is the line chart produced from LineChart.java.

 ![Line Chart][linechart]